BDHT: Generative AI Enables Causality Analysis for Mild Cognitive Impairment: Introduction

-\begin{itemize} \item The proposed end-to-end brain diffuser framework transforms the conditioning of 4D fMRI into effective connectivity with several successive denoising steps.
-Particularly, the structural connectivity guides the model to learn topologtical features by capturing the relationships between adjacent brain regions, which makes the denoising process more reliable and guarantees the effective connectivity estimation to be more accurate.
+\item The hierarchical denoising transformer is designed to learn multi-scale features for noise removal during the reverse denoising process.
+Moreover, the structural connectivity guides the model to capture topologically directional features by modeling relationships between distant brain regions.
+These make the denoising process interpretable and guarantee that the effective connectivity estimation is more accurate.

-\item The hierarchical denoising transformer is designed to learn multi-scale features in topological space for noise removal.
-The related noise associated with connected ROIs can be easily removed, thus greatly improving the denoising quality.
-Besides, the designed transformer-based network provides a new perspective for modeling structured spatiotemporal data during the diffusive denoising process.

-\item By stacking the multi-head attention and graph convolutional network, the GraphConFormer block can concentrate on both global and adjacent connectivity information, which enhances structure-function complementarity and improves its ability to estimate noise.
+\item By stacking the multi-head attention and graph convolutional network, the graph convolutional transformer (GraphConformer) block is devised to concentrate on both global and adjacent connectivity information, which enhances structure-function complementarity and improves its ability to estimate noise.

 \end{itemize}

 The organization of this work is structured as follows: The main architecture of the proposed BDHT model is introduced in Section ~\ref{s3}.
 In Section ~\ref{s4}, we implement the proposed model on the public datasets and analyze the results.
 Section ~\ref{s5} shows the reliability of our results, and Section ~\ref{s6} summarizes the main remarks of this work.